paddymills/cs-algorithms/docs/assn4.md

 # Input Format

-The input begins with an integer n, on a line by itself.
+The input begins with an integer `n`, on a line by itself.

-The next n lines have the form:
+The next `n` lines have the form:

 `[id] [Start Time] [End Time] [EV]`

 where
 - `[id]` is an integer id that uniquely identifies the movie.
 - `[Start Time]` is an integer representing the time that the movie production starts.
 - `[End Time]` is an integer representing the time just after the movie production end.
-Since this time is just after the end of the schedule, the actor can choose to star in a movie whose [Start Time] equals the [End Time] of a different movie, which has been selected by the actor.
+Since this time is just after the end of the schedule, the actor can choose to star in a movie whose `[Start Time]` equals the `[End Time]` of a different movie, which has been selected by the actor.
 - `[EV]` is a floating point number giving the expected number of Oscars that the actor will win an Oscar if they star in this movie.

 # Constraints